Building a Comprehensive Data Privacy Programme: Four Actionable Steps for Technology Companies

 Additionally, technology firms are under intense pressure to meet heightened expectations about data privacy from their customers, investors and many other stakeholders, including their employees.
 The ability to manage data and privacy issues effectively, and demonstrate that strength to the marketplace, may prove to be a competitive differentiator for many technology companies.

-Protiviti helps technology businesses establish comprehensive data privacy and protection programs that cross legal, technical, business and compliance groups.
-Our approach helps ensure that the programs that tech firms create meet or exceed legal data privacy obligations efficiently and cost-effectively.
+Protiviti helps technology businesses establish comprehensive data privacy and protection programmes that cross legal, technical, business and compliance groups.
+Our approach helps ensure that the programmes that tech firms create meet or exceed legal data privacy obligations efficiently and cost-effectively.